RasPatrick55-dev/JBRAVO_Screener/docs/Ranking.md

    first, or the horizon expires without a hit, mark the row as a miss.

-Running `scripts/ranker_eval.py` over the rolling history of labels produces a compact nightly summary at `ranker_eval/summary.json` alongside a decile breakdown stored as `ranker_eval/deciles_YYYY-MM-DD.csv`.
-The JSON payload
+Running `scripts/ranker_eval.py` over the rolling history of labels produces a compact nightly summary at `data/ranker_eval/summary.json` alongside a decile breakdown stored as `data/ranker_eval/deciles_YYYY-MM-DD.csv`.
+A `latest.json` symlink mirrors the most recent summary for dashboard consumers.
+The JSON payload includes:
-includes:

-- metadata fields (`generated_at_utc`, `window_days`, `label_horizon_days`,
+- metadata fields (`generated_at_utc`, `window_days`, evaluated population)
-  thresholds, evaluated population)
-- a `metrics` object with ROC AUC (`auc`), precision-recall AUC (`pr_auc`), and optional extras such as `gate_pass_rate`
-- a `deciles` object containing parallel arrays for `rank_decile`, per-decile `hit_rate`, average forward return (`avg_return`), and sample counts (`count`)
+- a `metrics` object covering hit rate, average expectancy, profit factor, Sharpe, maximum drawdown, and the standard deviation of realised returns
+- calibration bins (`calibration`) and monthly stability aggregates (`stability`) for quick sanity checks

-All numeric metrics are serialised as native floats (or `null` when not available) to simplify dashboarding.
+All numeric metrics are serialised as native floats (or `null` when not available) and the decile CSV is re-exported as `latest_deciles.csv` for simple embedding inside dashboards.

 ## Autotuning workflow

-`scripts/ranker_autotune.py` consumes the labelled dataset to propose updated component weights.
+`scripts/ranker_autotune.py` consumes the labelled dataset to propose updated component weights via walk-forward cross validation.
 The process is:

-1. Load the latest `config/ranker.yml` weights and component order.
+1. Load the latest `configs/ranker_v2.yml` weights and feature order.
-2. Build a training matrix from the `score_breakdown` z-scores exported in the nightly snapshots.
+2. Collect realised labels for the requested lookback window and standardise the component columns.
-3. Split the history by date into training and validation windows (most recent 20% of days by default).
+3. Split the history into chronological folds (default: four walk-forward splits) and score each test fold with the candidate weights.
-4. Fit an L2-regularised logistic regression on the training portion.
-5. Rescale the fitted coefficients to the same magnitude as the current weights and constrain each component to ±20% of its existing value.
-Trend-oriented components (`trend`, `momentum`, `breakout`, `pivot_trend`, `multi_horizon`) keep their original sign.
-6. Accept the proposal only if the validation ROC AUC improves by at least `--delta` (default 0.01) **and** the validation sample contains at least `--min-sample` rows.
+4. Evaluate the top quantile of scores for expectancy, profit factor, and drawdown while tracking per-fold expectancy variance.
+5. Apply guardrails: profit factor must exceed 1.2, maximum drawdown must not breach the configured cap, and fold-level expectancy variance must remain below the supplied limit.
+Candidates must also beat the incumbent by at least `--min-improvement` (defaults to 10 bps/day).

-Accepted proposals are versioned under `configs/ranker_v2_YYYYMMDD.yml` and the latest approved file is exposed via the `configs/ranker_v2_current.yml` symlink.
-Each accepted update appends an entry to `configs/ranker_v2_changelog.md` describing the baseline vs candidate performance.
-The JSON sidecar (`configs/ranker_v2_YYYYMMDD.json`) stores:
+Accepted proposals are versioned under `configs/ranker_v2_YYYYMMDD.yml`.
+The script updates the canonical `configs/ranker_v2.yml` symlink atomically and appends a Markdown entry to `configs/ranker_v2_changelog.md` summarising the baseline versus candidate metrics.
+The JSON sidecar (`configs/ranker_v2_YYYYMMDD.json`) records the aggregated expectancy, guardrail checks, improvement margin, and the evaluated fold statistics for auditability.

-- baseline vs candidate AUC, absolute improvement, thresholds used
-- train/validation sample sizes and date ranges
-- current weights, raw logistic fit, and constrained preview weights
-- the logistic model bias and raw coefficients (for auditability)
-- a flag indicating whether the update met the acceptance criteria

-The autotuner never edits `config/ranker.yml`; operations are limited to the preview JSON so human review can decide whether to apply changes.
+No files outside `configs/` are touched—human review can continue to manage the primary `config/ranker.yml` manually when desired.

 ## Usage summary